erciitb/Microcon/README.md

 # Activity

-## Introducing Sensors and Cloud Service
+## Introducing Cloud Service

-For the first part, we will connect a DHT11 sensor to the ESP32 and monitor its data remotely. 😊
+For the first part, we will introduce to ardiuno iot cloud , by which you can control your esp remotely. 😊

 To do this, follow these steps:
 1. Use a cloud service, such as **Arduino Cloud**.